opendataboardgame/game/instructions.md

 During your turn, you may negotiate with any other player.
 You can try to persuade other players to:

   * give you a **data tile** (either outright or in exchange for data tiles)
-  * give you a **app card** (either outright or in exchange for data tiles)
+  * give you a **tool card** (either outright or in exchange for data tiles)
+  * agree to certain conditions that might improve your chances of completing your individual winning condition (role card)

 You can also negotiate with other players to open up data that they own.
-However, that player cannot open data tiles that they have already laid until it is their turn.

 Players cannot negotiate with each other unless it is their turn.

 You can choose what to show other players of your hand.
 You may play with an open hand, so that everyone can see what you have and what you need.
 You may play with an open hand of tools but hide which data you have.
 You may show some tools but not others.
 It is up to you.

-### Hacking

-When you play a **tool card**, you may only legally use data to create your tool if that data is:

-  * **open data**
-  * **closed data** that you **own** (has your counter on it)

-If there is some **closed data** that you want to use to build your tool and the player who **owns** that data is not paying attention, you may try to build the tool using that data.
-This is known as **hacking**.

-If you manage to build a tool including placing your token on **closed data** owned by someone else, you have **hacked** that data and are then able to use it for further tools, or open it up, exactly as if you were the original owner.

-The original owner may stop you from **hacking** their data at any point up to you adjusting the **world score** as a result of building the tool.

 ## Ending the Game